 The general neurological examination is particularly important in MS, as opposed to other types of dizziness, as one is looking for multiple neurological lesions.
 Reflex asymmetry, upgoing toes (Babinski sign), unilateral sensory disturbances, spasticity, and evidence of optic neuritis (pale disk or Marcus-Gunn pupil) are all common.

-Diagnosis of MS is generally easy, because MRI scanning as well as the general neurological examination is very sensitive to MS. One looks for multiple white matter lesions separated in time and space.
-On the MRI, when there are "innumerable" white matter lesions, scattered throughout the brain and spinal cord, MS is very likely (see MRI's below).
-When there are just a few white matter lesions, the differential diagnosis is much wider -- depending on the clinical situation, one may attribute them to "small vessel disease" (tiny strokes), the ravages of age, and of course, our ever present migraine.
+When there are just a few white matter lesions, the differential diagnosis is wide -- depending on the clinical situation, one may attribute them to "small vessel disease" (tiny strokes), the ravages of age, and of course, our ever present migraine.
 Tumors can usually (but not always) be distinguished from MS because they are "space occupying", meaning that they push surrounding brain tissue to the side.
 Neurosarcoidosis is distinguished from MS mainly through discovery of lesions elsewhere in the body.
 Neurosarcoid is exceedingly rare as well.

 |Increased signal in periaqueductal gray region (no obvious signs or symptoms due to this).|